point-platform/biggus-griddus/README.md

     $ sudo npm install -g karma-cli

-In the project folder, load the npm modules:
+In the project folder, load the `npm` modules:

     $ npm update

 Start the unit test runner from the command line via:

-    $ karma start karma.conf.js
+    $ karma start

+To run the unit tests once:

+    $ npm test